 Silius Italicus, Punica, book VIII, 575

-About the event, given the vagueness of the historical information provided, there are two hypotheses, both possible.
-The settlement was possibly destroyed by Hannibal as an ally of the Romans at the Battle of Cannae in 216 BC.
-Alternatively, it was Quintus Fabius Maximus the Cunctator who devastated the city because it had rebelled.
-A mention of Cerillae is also found in Strabo4, who gives us its Greek name Κήριλλοι, and even in the Tabula Peutingeriana.
-In 649 it is reported that the Calabrian village was already a diocesan seat, as a Romanus Episcopus Cerellitanus attended the synod of Pope Martin I5.
+Given the vagueness of the historical information provided about the event, there are two possible hypotheses.
+The first is that Hannibal destroyed the settlement because he had helped the Romans in the Battle of Cannae in 216 BC.
+Alternatively, Quintus Fabius Maximus Cunctator may have devastated Cerillae because it had rebelled.
+The town is also mentioned by Strabo4, who gives us its Greek name Κήριλλοι, and it is also referenced in the Tabula Peutingeriana.
+Furthermore, Cirella was already a diocesan seat in 649.
+In fact, a Romanus Episcopus Cerellitanus attended the synod of Pope Martin I5.

-In the third decade of the 9th century, in fact, the Arabs sacked nearby Cetraro.
-Just a few years later formed the emirates of Tropea and Amantea.
-In Amantea, starting with the conquest of 846, the Arabs established a fortified fortress (Al-Mantiah) from which maritime raids directed towards Byzantine territories departed.
-As a result, on Carpinoso hill an early fortification with towers and a wall was erected.
-This was later extended in Swabian times.
+In the third decade of the 9th century, the Arabs sacked nearby Cetraro.
+Just a few years later they established the Emirate of Tropea and the Emirate of Amantea.
+In particular, after the conquest of 846, a fortress (Al-Mantiah) was built in Amantea from which raids against Byzantine possessions were launched.
+Thus, the hill of Carpinoso in Cirella saw the erection of a fortification with towers and a wall.
+Many years later the Swabians expanded the structure.

 The plague and the bombing

-In the first decade of the 19th century the definitive and unexpected ruin came from the sea, the cross and delight of this ancient village.
+In the first decade of the 19th century the definitive and unexpected ruin came from the sea, the cross and delight of this ancient town.
 Between 1806 and 1807 the troops of Joseph Bonaparte, king of Naples, besieged Old Cirella to quell a local rebellion, inflicting in all likelihood a substantial damage.
 There the French established a garrison to control the coast.
 Thus, a fleet of the British Navy decided to bombard the city, razing it to the ground (1808?).
-There was now no palace that could be rebuilt, no tower to reassemble, and old Cerillae was abandoned forever.
-The buildings over time were overgrown by vegetation, stripped of the remaining stones and looted.
-It is only in recent years that archaeologists have begun careful restoration and recovery work.
+Cerillae suffered abandonment from that moment on.
+Over time, the buildings became overgrown with vegetation and were stripped of their remaining stones and looted.
+Only in recent years has an archaeological restoration and recovery effort been undertaken.

 The ruins of Old Cirella

-Intriguing is the feeling one gets when walking among the ancient ruins of Old Cirella.
-One glimpses there something familiar but now foreign, heterotopic.
-One can see, among them, what remains of the town castle, remodeled several times over the centuries and now shrouded in wild, swarming vegetation.
-The fortress was once accessed through an imposing, square-shaped entrance tower, on the front of which the original arched opening is visible.
-Instead the tower stood on two levels, traces of which remain in the barrel vault of the lower floor and the battlements of the elevation.
+Walking among the ancient ruins of Cirella Vecchia is a disconcerting experience: one catches glimpses of something familiar yet now foreign and out of place.
+Among them, one can see the remains of the town’s castle.
+It was remodelled several times over the centuries and is now shrouded in lush, wild vegetation.
+The fortress was once accessed through an imposing square entrance tower.
+We can still see the original arched opening at the front.
+The tower had two levels, traces of which remain in the barrel vault of the lower floor and the battlements of the elevation.

 The Rectangular Tower and the Cylindrical Tower

-Laterally there stood another tower, now called “Rectangular,” which preserves part of the surface of the intermediate floors.
-A basement level probably housed a cistern or storehouse.
-We can deduced it from the large holes that supported the wooden slab.
-On the other hand the second floor was a residential building.
-The cross vaults of the roof are still visible.
-Further, the same architecture was supposed to show the two-level “Cylindrical Tower,” located on the northeast side of the city walls, which possibly housed a small worship chapel in medieval times.
+Another tower, rectangular in shape, rose to the side, retaining part of the surface of the intermediate floors.
+An underground level housed a cistern or storehouse, as evidenced by the large holes that supported the wooden floor slab.
+The second floor, on the other hand, was used for residential purposes, and the cross vaults of the roof can still be seen there today.
+The two-storey “Cylindrical Tower”, located on the north-east side of the city wall, exhibits similar architecture and perhaps housed a small chapel for worship in medieval times.

 The churches of Old Cirella and the Sovereign Palace

-Of Old Cirella religious architecture, uncertain remains survive, incomplete spaces to be filled and drawn with the imagination.
-In the church of Saint Nicholas the Great, pointed arches project toward the sky, windows look out to infinity from the squat bell tower.
-The once mighty masonry looks at stony paths with no more direction.
-The building arose in the 9th-10th centuries at the same time as the residential core.
-However, it was certainly rebuilt later, as some stylistic clues in the architecture betray.
-Possibly it housed wall frescoes, now lost.
+Of the religious architecture of Old Cirella, only uncertain remains survive: incomplete spaces to be filled in with the imagination.
+In the Church of Saint Nicholas the Great, pointed arches reach towards the sky and windows look out to infinity from the squat bell tower.
+The once mighty masonry looks down on stony paths that no longer lead anywhere.
+The building belongs to the 9th–10th centuries.
+However, it was certainly rebuilt later, as some stylistic features of the architecture suggest.
+It is possible that it housed wall frescoes, now lost.

-Old Cirella had at least two other houses of worship: there are only a few wall remnants of Santa Maria della Neve and the Church of the Annunziata, located further down the promontory.
+Old Cirella had at least two other houses of worship.
+There are only a few wall remnants of Santa Maria della Neve and the Church of the Annunziata.
+The buildings are located further down the promontory.

-A ghostly prospect is what remains, however, of the Sovereign’s Palace.
-Once a place of power, its ruins now remind us of the transience of all things.
+All that remains of the Sovereign’s Palace is its devastated façade.
+Once a place of power, it now stands as a ghostly reminder of the transience of all things.

 The convent of the Minims in Cirella

-A few hundred meters from the ancient settlement of Old Cirella stands the more recent convent building of the Order of Minims, dating back to the 16th century.
+A few hundred meters from the ancient settlement of Old Cirella stands the convent building of the Order of Minims.
+It dating back to the 16th century.

-The convent has a quadrangular plan with a graceful church on the east side and a cloister.
-The house of worship, dedicated to St. Mary of Grace, has a single nave, once frescoed with Marian depictions.
+The convent has a quadrangular layout and features a charming church on the east side and a cloister.
+The place of worship, dedicated to Santa Maria delle Grazie, has a single nave which was once adorned with frescoes.

 Samuele Corrente Naso